GreenCityLife/Green-Coder/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
 <br />

+## About
 A code editor which is made in Sketchware.
+This is a big project which is unfinished!
+I will try to finish it soon!

 **Note: it is in it's alpha stages!**